NUKEX Feature Set

 NUKE’s OFlow tool, based on KRONOS technology, offers high quality GPU accelerated retiming across the NUKE range.
 This functionality is useful for any artists working with retiming, speed-ramping, time-remapping, slow-motion effects and motion blur.

 OpenColorIO color management

-With OpenColorIO (OCIO), the open source color management solution from Sony Picture Imageworks, you can handle color transforms and image display across multiple applications by setting up a single profile to provide consistent colors across all compatible applications.
+With OpenColorIO (OCIO), the open source color management solution from Sony Picture Imageworks, NUKE can handle color transform and image display across multiple applications by setting up a single profile to provide consistent colors across all compatible applications.
 A key tool in simplifying the color management process, OCIO is suitable for both visual effects work and animated features and is specifically geared towards post-production work.

 Python API and PySide

-Accessible via the script editor or by running scripts on startup, NUKE's Python API can be used for full pipeline integration and for automating common tasks and procedures.
-PySide is also included to allow users to build their own custom user interfaces via Python and the Qt frameworks.2D tracker
+Available across the entire NUKE range and accessible via the script editor or by running scripts on startup, NUKE's Python API can be used for full pipeline integration and for automating common tasks and procedures.
+PySide is also included to allow users to build their own custom user interfaces via Python and the Qt frameworks.

 User presets & node toolsets